svkucheryavski/mdatoolsm.gitbook/chapter5/text.md

         nComp: 1
 ```

-The main properties of the model object are following.
-First of all one can notice three properties related to results, similar to what was in PCA model, — `calres`, `cvres`, and `testres`.
-Because we did not use any validation in this case, the last two properties are empty and `calres` is an object of `mlrres` class.
+The main properties of the model object are the following.
+First of all, one can notice three properties related to results, similar to what was in PCA model, — `calres`, `cvres`, and `testres`.
+Because we did not use any validation in this case, the last two properties are empty and `calres` is an object of `mlrres` (MLR results) class.

 Parameters `info` and `cv` has the same meaning as for PCA.
 Parameter `nComp` is number of components in a model and since MLR does not use any components it is always set to one.
 The parameter is needed for compatibility with other regression methods.
 Parameter `alpha` for regression models is a significance level for calculation of confidence intervals for regression coefficients (will be discussed later in this chapter).